-Another Milestone: Coming to Define My Own Version of "Happiness"
+Another Milestone: Coming to Define My Own Happiness

 It was a difficult topic this week.